mahanmoulaei/Computer-Store/README.md

 # Computer-Store
 <br>
+Computer-Store is an application that can be used in computer stores and the employees can manage their inventory computers.
+The owner of the store of any employee that has the password, can add a new computer to the store inventory or edit the computer's info.
+The password currently is "password".
+Anyone can see all computers by a specific brand or see all computers less than a specific price.
+This program is in Java and is created in the Eclipse platform.
+<br><br>
 <h2>Part I</h2>
 <img src="https://user-images.githubusercontent.com/75180223/110267268-6fef4480-7f8d-11eb-9a3c-ceca302f5104.png" width="800" title="A Computer object has four attributes, a brand (String), a model (String), an SN (long), and a
 price (double).
 SN indicates the serial number of the computer.